sez11a/liferay-docs/guidelines/working-with-github-in-browser.markdown

 Great!
 Now you have your own copy of the liferay-docs repository.

-Note, that you have a copy the the `master` branch.
+Note, that you have a copy the `master` branch.
 It's a good practice to make changes in a branch separate from the `master` branch.

 Let's create a branch for you to work in.